cdktf/cdktf-provider-consul/docs/service.csharp.md

 - *Type:* string

+The method to use for HTTP health-checks.
+Defaults to `GET`.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/consul/2.18.0/docs/resources/service#method Service#method}.
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/consul/2.19.0/docs/resources/service#method Service#method}

 ---